cubzh/dojo-cubzh-sdk-starter/README.md

 You can open the module [here](https://github.com/caillef/cubzh-library/blob/main/dojo/dojo_module.lua) and check how the Dojo table is used

-## Getting Started

-To run this project:

-1. Follow the backend setup instructions above
-2. Fork this repository
-3. Update the README link in the play button to point to your forked repository
-4. Visit the Cubzh link provided at the top of this README to play the game

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.